 Star-Brite Eazy Off Bottom Cleaner

-The marketing material states EZ-ON/EZ-Off Hull and Bottom Cleaner cleans boat bottoms, removes marine deposits, whisks away scum lines quickly and easily.
+The marketing material states EZ-ON/EZ-Off Hull and Bottom Cleaner cleans boat bottoms, removes marine deposits and light stains, whisks away scum lines quickly and easily.
 It is excellent for removing marine deposits from rubber inflatables.
 Star-Brite Eazy Off Bottom Cleaner is safe for use on fiberglass, wood, iron and painted surfaces.
 Notice the packaging did not say aluminum!

 I purchased my Star-Brite Eazy Off Bottom Cleaner at a local boat shop, but you can also get it at Amazon.
 [Buy on Amazon]